 - Internal Microsoft sales and service agents

-- Customer searches, using the Find a partner tool.
+- Customer search, using the solution provider search tool.

 Customers often choose to send the same RFI to multiple companies at the same time.
-To increase your chance of success, we recommend responding to and accepting or declining new referrals within 24 hours or less.
+To increase your chance of success, we recommend accepting or declining new engagement referrals within 24 hours or less.

-We’ll show you an overview of the RFI.
-From here, you can decide whether you’re interested in learning more about the referral.
+In your Inbox, we'll show you an overview of the RFI.
+From here, you can decide whether you're interested in the referral.

-Review the details, and contact the customer.
-Talk to them about their business needs, and determine if you have an offer that can help them.
-Accept or decline the referral:
+Review the details, and feel free to contact the customer if you want to learn more about their business needs.
+Then accept or decline the referral:

-- Decline: We’ll archive it as Declined.
-We’ll notify the customer to choose a different partner.
+Decline: Select the reason you're declining the engagement and add any notes you'd like to include, then select Close engagement.
+We'll archive it as Declined and notify the customer to choose a different partner.

-- If you don’t respond within 7 days, we’ll archive it as Expired.
-We’ll notify the customer to choose a different partner.
+If you don't respond within the allotted time period (currently 14 days), we'll archive it as Expired and notify the customer to choose a different partner.

-Review your past referrals (won, lost, skipped, missed, declined or expired) at any time.
+Review your past referrals (won, lost, declined and expired) at any time.

 Getting more referrals

-Here’s some tips to help make sure you’re getting more referrals that are appropriate to your business:
+Here are some tips to help you get more referrals that are appropriate to your business: